TylerLu/ContosoInsurance/Src/README.md

   >```
   > If you change this app setting vale after you deploy the web api app and you deploy again with the ARM template then you will have to manually change it again.

-## How To: Run the mobile client app for local execution and debugging on the iOS simulator##
+## How To: Run the iOS mobile client app for local execution and debugging on the iOS simulator##

->**Note:** Currently, only the iOS version of the mobile app is fully implemented.
-The Android version of the app is a prototype and is not fully implemented.

 1. Use Visual Studio 2015 to open the **src/Cloud/ContosoInsurance-Mobile.sln** Visual Studio Solution file.
    1.Set up your Mac computer to act as a remote build machine.